juju/docs/src/en/help-oracle.md

 # Using the Oracle Compute Provider

 Juju has built-in support for [Oracle's Compute service][compute].
-However a few steps are required before Juju can communicate with Oracle's Compute
+However, the following few steps are required before Juju can bootstrap Oracle's Compute
 provider:

 1. Associate Oracle's Ubuntu images with your Compute service.
 Juju uses these for deployment.

-1. Add the Oracle cloud.
-Endpoint details need to be retrieved from the Oracle Compute *Dashboard*.
+1. Add the Oracle cloud to Juju.
+Endpoint details may need to be retrieved from the Oracle Compute *Dashboard*.

-1. Add credentials for the specific Compute service to Juju.
+1. Add authentication credentials for the specific Compute service to Juju.

-We'll step through each of these requirements before using Juju to launch a test deployment on Oracle's Compute.
+We'll step through each of these requirements below, before using Juju to launch a test deployment on Oracle's Compute.

 !!!
 Note:
 	Oracle Compute support is currently in [Juju 2.2 beta3][jujubeta] and